Sixty Search Dropdown Menu

 Image: Xiao Faria daCunha sits at a table while writing at Sixty's Midwest Arts Writers Convening.
 The event took place at Haymarket House from April 27-29, 2025.
 Image made by Seed Lynn (@seedlyn).

-Sixty welcomes writers and artists of all experience levels and backgrounds to pitch ideas for traditional and experimental arts writing as well as creative writing around topics and practices that are relevant to the cultural landscapes of the Midwest.
+Sixty welcomes people of all experience levels and backgrounds to pitch ideas for writing about topics and practices that are relevant to the art and cultural landscapes of the Midwest.

 Current Publishing Priorities